RareSkills/blog/uniswap-v2-router/uniswap-v2-router.md

 ### addLiquidity(), and addLiquidityEth()

 These functions should be self-explanatory.
 They first calculate the optimal ratio using `_addLiquidity` from above then transfer the assets to the pair, then call mint on the pair.
-The only difference is the addLiquidityEth function will wrap the Ether into ETH first.
+The only difference is the addLiquidityEth function will wrap the Ether into WETH first.

 ![uniswap add liquidity with eth and weth](https://static.wixstatic.com/media/935a00_a817986edc7e440497a0fbd4032024fc~mv2.jpg/v1/fill/w_740,h_531,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_a817986edc7e440497a0fbd4032024fc~mv2.jpg)